A Shock to the System (1990 film): Production

-According to Corsair Pictures executive Frank Perry, the screenplay originally ended with the character of Graham Marshall being killed off but was rewritten because of Caine's performance.
+According to Corsair Pictures executive Frank Perry, the screenplay originally ended with the character of Graham Marshall (Michael Caine) being killed off but was rewritten because of Caine's performance.
 A satisfactory ending to the film was not written until the fifth week of filming.
 The director Jan Egleson ultimately shot three different endings to the film, with the final version not being selected until editing during post-production.

 Reception

-On Rotten Tomatoes the film holds an approval rating of 67% based on 30 reviews, with an average rating of 6.5/10.
+On Rotten Tomatoes, the film holds an approval rating of 71% based on 34 reviews, with an average rating of 6.7/10.
 The website's critics consensus reads: "Aided by Michael Caine's finely layered performance, A Shock to the System finds dark comedy in the cutthroat modern business world."
-On Metacritic, the film has a weighted average score of 69 out of 100 based on 19 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 69 out of 100 based on 19 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the film 3 out of 4 stars, writing: "A Shock to the System confounds our expectations and keeps us intrigued, because there's no way to know, not even in the very last moments, exactly which way the plot is going to fall."

+Stanley Kauffmann of The New Republic wrote about A Shock to the System "the plot has a couple of holes in it but Caine breezes along as if it didn't.
+The most notable fact about the picture is that the protagonist is an egocentric murderer (perhaps the adjective is superfluous), with no jot of sympathy in him; yet a considerable star accepted the role.
+That in itself is a small sociocultural marker.
+What's even more remarkable is that Caine's believe ability—not by tugging at our hearts—is able to make us hope that he succeeds with his wickedness.